-- Advertising structures and signage (e.g. banners and signage) that: - o relate to approved uses/activities - are discrete and temporary - o complies with Planning requirements - o are approved by the City of Sydney - Café/Kiosk, including outdoor seating and tables - Community gardening - Development that facilitates community, cultural, educational, recreational and social activities, including but not limited to: - Adaptive reuse of existing building/structures for a use compatible with the park - Amenities to facilitate the safety, use and enjoyment of the park (e.g. seating, shade structures, BBQ, picnic tables, toilets, bike rings) - Ancillary areas to facilitate use and enjoyment by the community (e.g. storage and change rooms, car parks) - Buildings and structures that facilitate the permissible uses and activities (e.g. grandstands, pavilions, fitness equipment, playgrounds, outdoor courts) - Improving access including active transport, disability access to facilities, amenity and the visual character of the general community area
+Uses Development Activities Access through a Crown reserve (e.g. to undertake building activities associated with adjoining property) - Advertising structures and signage (e.g. banners and signage) that: Advertising consistent with Crown reserve purpose (e.g. banners and signage) relate to approved uses/activities are discrete and temporary complies with Planning requirements - Broadcasts associated with any event, concert or public speech • are approved by the City of Sydney - Café/Kiosk, including outdoor seating and tables Café/Kiosk, including outdoor seating and tables Community gardening Casual and informal recreation Catering and coffee carts - Development that facilitates community, cultural, educational, recreational and social activities, including but not limited to: - Community, cultural, educational and social uses Adaptive reuse of existing building/structures for a use compatible with the park Concerts and other performances, including both live performances and film (cinema and TV) Amenities to facilitate the safety, use and enjoyment of the park (e.g. seating, shade structures, BBQ, picnic tables, toilets, bike ringe) - Conducting a commercial photography session or filming (as defined in the Local Government Act 1993) rings) Ancillary areas to facilitate use and enjoyment by the community (e.g. storage and change rooms, car parks) - Decorations, displays, exhibitions, fairs, fashion parades, festivals and shows Buildings and structures that facilitate the permissible uses and activities (e.g. - mergency occupation for prevention, reparedness, response and recovery grandstands, pavilions, fitness equipment, playgrounds, outdoor courts) - Engaging in an appropriate trade or business (e.g. community auctions and similar activities) Community greening Improving access including active transport, disability access to facilities, amenity and the